 Loch Lomond’s landscape is idyllic for anyone seeking to discover nature, hike up Ben Lomond, or immerse themselves in nature.
 With incredible wildlife like red squirrels, black grouse and red deer, it’s little surprise that many people wish to wild camp here.

-Wild camping in Loch Lomond & The Trossachs National Park is a breathtaking experience and campers are permitted to pitch their tent anywhere in the months of October to February without any permit.
+Wild camping in Loch Lomond & The Trossachs National Park is a fun experience and campers are permitted to pitch their tent anywhere in the months of October to February without any permit.
 However, since 1st March 2017, seasonal bye-laws around wild camping have been applied for the months of March though to September in an attempt to decrease the environmental impact on the park and preserve its pristine landscape.

 The camping byelaws restrict wild camping in certain areas of the park.
 Thankfully, these “Camping Management Zones” equate to just 4% of the national park, and you can still camp there if you get a permit.
 You can see where those zones are by using this map, and the e-mail to apply for a permit can be found here – it will cost £3 a night per tent.